pinkkila/stories/guide/cicd-guide.md

 - Then select "Create".

 - You’ll see a notification containing the master password.
 Copy it immediately.
-If you forget, you can reset it later by selecting your DB instance → Modify → "Set a new master password".
+If you forget, you can reset the password by selecting your DB instance → Modify → "Set a new master password".

 ## AWS Secrets Manager, Secret rotation with Lambda, VPC endpoint